handmadecode/quill/README.md

 * Property `group` added to the `projectMetaData` extension.
 * Method `disableTestChecks` added to all enhancements of `CodeQualityExtension` subclasses.
+* Tokens `GENERIC_START` and `GENERIC_END` removed from the `NoWhitespaceBefore` check in the built-in Checkstyle configuration file.
+Whitespace checking of type parameters is handled by the `GenericWhitespace` check.
+* Check `InnerAssignment` removed from the built-in Checkstyle configuration file.
+* Rules `AssignmentInOperand` and `UselessParentheses` removed from the built-in PMD configuration file.

 ## General Usage